ksomml/xsens_mtw_driver_ros2/README.md

 ## Usage

-The driver publishes all sensor data into the `/xsens_imu_data` topic. \
-If the ROS2 publish rate is higher than the IMU update rate, the driver will publish the same data until the next update. \
-Custom messages `IMUData.msg`, `IMUDataArray.msg` and `Quaternion.msg` are used. \
+The driver publishes all sensor data to the topic `/xsens_imu_data`.
+If the set ROS2 publish rate is higher than the IMU update rate, the driver will publish the same data until the next update.
+Custom messages `IMUData.msg`, `IMUDataArray.msg` and `Quaternion.msg` are used.
 The `/config/params.yaml` can be used to easily set the desired parameters.
 The `/config/imu_mapping.yaml` is only used for a specific IMU setup.
-It will just move the orientations in a more "visually correct" position.
+It will just move the orientations in a more "visually correct" position (experimental).
 Using `xsens_mtw_visualization` without any config, will just publish the TFs of all IMUs next to each other for visibility.

 #### Commands: